pytorch/pytorch/docs/source/distributed.checkpoint.rst

 .. autoclass:: torch.distributed.checkpoint.state_dict.StateDictOptions
    :members:

-For users which are used to using and sharing models in the `torch.save` format, the following utilities are pvoided:
+For users which are used to using and sharing models in the `torch.save` format the following methods are provided, which provide offline utilities for converting betweeing formats.

 .. autofunction:: torch.distributed.checkpoint.format_utils.dcp_to_torch_save

 .. autofunction:: torch.distributed.checkpoint.format_utils.torch_save_to_dcp

+The following classes can also be utilized for online loading and resharding of models from the torch.save format.

+.. autoclass:: torch.distributed.checkpoint.format_utils.BroadcastingTorchSaveReader
+   :members:

+.. autoclass:: torch.distributed.checkpoint.format_utils.DynamicMetaLoadPlanner
+   :members: